MinaAnis7/Connect-Flutter/README.md

 - **User Profiles:** You can see others' profiles and see their own posts.
 - **Dark Mode:** Connect has a Dark Mode Feature to make you comfortable browsing it.

-if you feel like you want to donate, here's my PayPal email: minapp30@Gmail.com
+If you feel like you want to donate, here's my PayPal email: minapp30@Gmail.com